 During these years she also participated in an Artistic Residency Art Food 2014 in a porcelain factory in Cmielow, Poland, and her work was exhibited in Wroclaw, London Design Week and NYC.
 She received an award for her sustainable wallpaper design for Carnegie and was featured in Interior Design magazine.

 In 2015 she exhibited her project More Sky at the Global Grad Show, in Dubai Design Week.
 In 2016 she participated in a lecture series for the second edition of the same show.
 This project and topic led to the beginning of her career as an inventor and entrepreneur.
 She was published in top newspapers and magazines worldwide, including Designboom, Architectural Digest, Elle Décor, La Repubblica and Clarin Newspaper.
+She also exhibited at ICFF in New York City.

 She is passionate about cross-cultural design collaborations with local artisans around the world.
 She participated in projects like The Malinalco Project in Mexico and The Antigua Project in Guatemala.
 She is committed to create a dialogue between artisanal techniques and design.
 Her work was exhibited at Pratt Institute, Green Week and BF+DA.